Is Trip.com Legit? Reviews and How to Save Money

 Trip.com is a Chinese-based booking website that is becoming increasingly popular in the Western market.

 Let's start with the first question: Is Trip.com legit?
 Yes, Trip.com is legitimate and completely safe to use (at least as safe as any other travel website like Expedia or Travelocity).
-I've used Trip.com and CTrip.com (its parent company) for over 10 years.
+I've used Trip.com (and formally Ctrip, its predecessor) for over 10 years.

-Trip.com is now owned by CTrip, one of the largest travel companies in China (it was acquired by CTrip in 2017).
-If you've used CTrip to book your flights, you'll notice most English speakers are now automatically directed to Trip.com while Chinese speakers are directed to CTrip.com.
+Trip.com is now owned CTrip, one of the largest travel companies in China (it was acquired by CTrip in 2017).
+If you've used CTrip to book your flights, you'll notice most English speakers are now automatically directed to Trip.com while Chinese speakers are directed to CTrip.

 Is Trip.com a Chinese Company?